• Skip to primary navigation

 Overhead shot of a casserole dish filled with stuffed shells without sauce on a rustic background.

-Arrange the stuffed jumbo shells on top of the sauce and then top with the rest of the tomato sauce (and vegan shredded cheese if you like) and then bake it at 375 degrees for 25-30 minutes.
+Arrange the vegan stuffed shells on top of the sauce and then top with the rest of the tomato sauce (and vegan shredded cheese if you like) and then bake it at 375 degrees for 25-30 minutes.

 A closeup view of vegan stuffed shells covered in sauce in a casserole dish.